As a result, people who are at risk of diabetes or have this condition already need to apply caution before taking steroids.

 - sulfa antibiotics

-People should discuss possible drug interactions with their doctor before starting insulin therapy.
+People who have diabetes should always discuss possible drug interactions with their doctor.